nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 methods that are necessary to represent Expenses and Incomes.
 Abstract class is used to represent their common features to maximize code reusability and increase maintainability.

-Private attributes

-- Info: String that stores the description of the entry

-- Amount: Double that stores the monetary value of entry

-- Time: LocalDateTime that stores the date and time of entry

-- Category: Category that stores the type tag of entry

 **Methods**

 Getters can be used to provide the private attributes to other classes